glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 \psi_t = \sum_{n=0}^{N-1} f_{n} g_{n+t}\ \ \ \ \ (1),
 {% endkatex %}

 where {% katex %}t{% endkatex %} is called the *time lag*.
-Cross correlation provides a measure of the similarity of two time series when displaced by the time lag.
+Cross correlation provides a measure of the similitude of two time series when shifted by the time lag.
 A direct calculation of the cross correlation using the equation above requires {% katex %}O(N^2){% endkatex %} operations.
-The Cross Correlation Theorem provides a method for calculating cross correlation requiring {% katex %}O(NlogN){% endkatex %}
+The Cross Correlation Theorem provides a method for calculating cross correlation in {% katex %}O(NlogN){% endkatex %}
 operations by use of the
 [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
-Here the theoretical background required to understand cross correlation calculations using the Cross Correlation Theorem is discussed and illustrative examples are solved.
+Here the theoretical background required to understand cross correlation calculations using the Cross Correlation Theorem is discussed.
+Example calculations are performed and different implementations using the FFT libraries in `numpy` compared.
+The important special case of the cross correlation called [Autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) is addressed in the final section.

 <!--more-->

 ## Cross Correlation

-Cross Correlation can be understood by considering the [Covariance](https://en.wikipedia.org/wiki/Covariance) of two random variables, {% katex %}X{% endkatex %} and {% katex %}Y{% endkatex %}, which is the [Expectation](https://en.wikipedia.org/wiki/Expected_value) of the product of the deviations of the random variables from their respective means, namely,
+Cross Correlation can be understood by considering the [Covariance](https://en.wikipedia.org/wiki/Covariance) of two random variables, {% katex %}X{% endkatex %} and {% katex %}Y{% endkatex %}.
+Covariance is the [Expectation](https://en.wikipedia.org/wiki/Expected_value) of the product of the deviations of the random variables from their respective means,

 {% katex display %}
 \begin{aligned}